uvarc/rc-website/content/userinfo/rivanna/software/matlab.md

 matlab -nodisplay -singleCompThread -r \
 "pcalc2Test1(${nLoops},${nDim},'${SLURM_JOB_ID}'); exit;"
 ```
-The option `-nodisplay` suppresses the Desktop and any attempt to run a graphical display.
+The option `-nodisplay` suppresses the Desktop interface and any attempt to run a graphical display.
 The -singleCompThread option is to ensure that all MATLAB built-in functions use only one thread on one core (cpu).
-Some MATLAB functions are capable of running on multiple cores, but may not do so very efficiently.
-To use them in multicore mode you must request the appropriate number of cores and parallelize your code as shown below, but you will be charged SUs for all cores whether they are used effectively or not.
-If your code uses linear algebraic operations, those can be multi-threaded across multiple cores so again you again would have to request the addtional cores in your slurm script.
+Some MATLAB functions are capable of running on multiple cores.
+If your code uses linear algebraic operations, those can be multi-threaded across multiple cores, so you would need to request the additional cores in your slurm script.
 Unless you are sure you can use multiple cores effectively it's generally best to restrict your job to one core.

-The `;exit` is very important to ensure that the job terminates when the computation is done.
+The `;exit` is important to ensure that the job terminates when the computation is done.
 The example code `pcalc2Test1.m` is shown below.
 Note that passing the `SLURM_JOB_ID` variable allows the function to save
 output to a job-specific filenames.
-The function `pcalc2Test1` used in the above example is shown below.

 ```
 function  [a]=pcalc2Test1(nloop,ndim,jobid)
 % Example using the parfor construct to calculate the maximum eignevalue
-% of a random ndim x ndim matrix nloops times
+% of a random ndim by ndim matrix nloops times
 % nloop: Number of time parfor loop should run
 % ndim: Dimension of the square matrix to create
+% jobid: Slurm job id number

 if ischar(nloop) % checking data type on first input
     nloop=str2num(nloop);
 end
-if ischar(ndim) % checking data type on first input
+if ischar(ndim) % checking data type on second input
-    nloop=str2num(ndim);
+    ndim=str2num(ndim);
+end
+if ischar(jobid) % checking data type on third input
+    jobid=str2num(jobid);
 end

 % preallocate output array